jvill171/GIMI-MUI/README.md

 - Easily enable/disable mods
 - More easily use the merge script provided by SilentNightSound
 - More easily patch your files
+- Preview mods you're changing (you must add your own images)

 <b>Note:</b> If you use .py files for manage/merge, be sure to have python installed on your system.

 # Logo / Icon
 I couldnt think of a nice logo, so I decided to let users pick what logo the application should have.
 By default, it will be the provided logo, but you can swap in any `.png` or `.jpg` file in place of the existing `LogoImg.png`.
 Just make sure to rename it "`LogoImg`"

+# Preview images
+In order to have image previews appear on the side pane, you must place your own screenshots or images that you've downloaded into the appropriate mod folder.
+You may have more than 1 screenshot uploaded for a preview.
+Additionally, all screenshots must be either `.png` or `.jpg` format.
+I recommend you download the images provided wherever you download your mods from.

+It is recommended your images be as close to a 1:1 ratio as possible, otherwise they may get cut off in the preview.

 # File Structure
 `GIMI-MUI.exe` and `main.ui` must be on the same level in order for the app to function.
 In order to run a patch or merge script, you must place the files in the appropriate location.